nsuser2025/zkanics-biotechnol/notes/topics0003.md

 $$

 <p>
 We, thus, employ the bra-ket notation of Eq.
-XXX
-for the formulation of Wannier functions.
+(3) for the formulation of Wannier functions.
 </p>

 ---